 Give the participant $2000 in play money.

+Provide instructions to the participant about how the experiment will unfold.

 Tell the participant that the game requires a series of card selections, turning over one card at a time from any of the four piles of cards.

+Tell the participant that the goal of the task is to maximize profit on the loan money.

-turning each card, a certain amount of money (predetermined for each card turn from each deck).
+Tell the participant that after turning each card, they will receive a certain amount of money (predetermined for each card turn from each deck).

+Tell the participant they are free to switch from any deck to another, at any time, as often as they want.

+There is no time limit for the participant to choose a deck.

+Begin the task.

 After turning some cards, the participant is given money but also has to pay a penalty.
-The amount of the penalty is announced after the card is turned, and is predetermined for each card turn from each deck (known only to the experimenterGive ttell them to
+The amount of the penalty is announced after the card is turned, and is predetermined for each card turn from each deck (known only to the experimenter; Figure 2).
+Give the participant the amount of play money that they earn, and tell them to hand the experimenter any money they have lost, before proceeding to the next turn.

 Turning a card from deck A or B yields $100, turning a card from deck C or D yields $50.
 Penalty amounts are higher in decks A and B than in decks C and D.